erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 **Assigning the correct CPU and memory request:**

 The main worry we had was service using too much resources and leading to nodes becoming unresponsive.
-Because we now had solid observability of all services running in our cluster (with Datadog), I’ve analyzed a few months of usage of each service we wanted to "unbound".
-I’ve simply assigned the maximum CPU usage as the CPU request.
+Because we now had great observability of all services running in our cluster (with Datadog), I’ve analyzed a few months of usage of each service we wanted to "unbound".
+I’ve assigned the maximum CPU usage as the CPU request with a > 20% margin.
 This will make sure to have allocated space in a node.
 If k8s won’t try to schedule any other service in that node.

 ![Chose CPU request based on max](/img/kubernetes-cpu-limits/choose-cpu-request-based-on-max.png)

 You can see in the graph that the peak CPU usage was `242m` CPU core (0.242 CPU core).
 Simply take this number and make it a bit higher to become the CPU request.
 You can notice that since the service is user facing, the peak CPU usage matches peak traffic time.

 Do the same with your memory usage and requests, and you will be all set!

-Even if your service will consume more CPU usage than the request, the “slack” combined of all services in a given node should compensate for the burst.
+To add more safety, you can use the horizontal pod autoscaler to create new pods if the resource usage is high, so kubernetes will schedule it in nodes that have room for it.
+Set an alert if your cluster do not have any room, or use the node austoscaler to add it automatically.

 The downsides are that we lose in "[container density](https://wiki.openvz.org/WP/Containers_density)", the number of containers that can run in a single node.
 We could also end up with a lot of “slack” during a low traffic time.
 You could also hit some high CPU usage, but nodes autoscaling should help you with it.